nearform/angular-patterns-workshop/apps/slides/slides/flattening-rxjs-streams.md

 <div class="dense">

 - To prevent nesting and make usage more ergonomic, **RxJS** lets you apply a number of strategies to flattening streams
-- This is at the core of how asynchronous behaviours are defined in the library
+- This is at the core of how asynchronous behaviour is defined in the library
 - **RxJS** supplies a number of flattening operators including `mergeMap`, `concatMap`, `exhaustMap` and `switchMap` which take the current value of the primary stream and return an **inner** stream
 - For instance the behaviour of `concatMap` is to queue up all emissions from the primary stream one by one to execute the function supplied: